codinger41/blurg/README.md

  - `POST` /movie- send url to the movie you want to scrape on imdb, it saves it in mongodb and returns it.
  - `GET /movies` - returns all movies scrapped from imdb.
  - `GET /movies/id` - returns a movie with that id from mongodb

+You can view a demo of this app here: https://blurgscrape.herokuapp.com/